-Possible Cause Recommended Action Loss of resolution of peaks.
+Possible Cause Recommended Action

+Loss of resolution of peaks.
 Clean pump block and change polymer to refresh the urea environment.

-Denature chill sample
+2. Denature chill san ans.

-PROBLEM: An off ladder peak appears to be a pull up, but it is not exactly the same basepair as the true peak.
+PROBLEM: An off ladder peak appears to be a pull up, but it is to exactly the same basepair as the true peak.

 Po ssible Cause Recommended Action 1.
 Matrix over-subtraction.
 Usually in the green channel, the true peak is overblown and is split.
-Remove off ladder peaks as matrix oversubtraction.
-2. Pull up peaks appear in the blue and the red channels.
-3. In the yellow channel, there is a negative peak at the base pairs of the true peak, however immediately to the right and to the left are off ladder peaks.
+Remove off ladder peaks as matrix over- subtraction.
+2. Pull up peaks appear in the bue and the red channels.
+3. In the yellow channed there is a negative peak at the base pairs of the true peak, however immediately to the right and to the left are off ladder peaks.